kstenerud/dogma/README.md

 Metalanguages tend to support only ASCII, with Unicode (encoded as UTF-8) generally added as an afterthought.
 This restricts the usefulness of the metalanguage, as any other character sets (many of which are still in use) have no support at all.

-KBNF can be used with any character set, and requires the character set to be specified as part of the document header.
+KBNF can be used with any character set, and requires the character set to be specified as part of the grammar document header.

 ### Codepoints as first-class citizens

 * Codepoints beyond the ASCII range can be directly input into a grammar document.
-* Difficult codepoints are supported via [escape sequences](#escape-sequence).
+* Difficult codepoints are supported via escape sequences.
 * [Unicode categories](https://unicode.org/glossary/#general_category) are supported.

+### Binary grammar support

+Binary grammars have different needs from textual grammars, and require special support:

+* **Bit arrays**: Binary formats tend to work at bit-level granularity, and thus require support for arbitrarily sized bit arrays.
+* **Variables & Functions**: Binary formats often represent data in complex ways that can't be parsed without passing some context around.
+* **Conditionals & Logic**: Binary formats often include or exclude portions based on encoded values elsewhere.
+Evaluating these requires the use of conditionals and logic operators.
+* **Calculations**: Many binary field sizes are determined by data stored elsewhere in the document, and often they require calculations of some sort to determine the final field size.
+* **Transformations**: Binary data often undergoes transformations that are too complex for normal BNF-style rules to express (for example [LEB128](https://en.wikipedia.org/wiki/LEB128)).

 ### Future proof